The Executive Committee are those grassroots leaders tasked with direction and impetus. These create the vibrant organization you see here.

 Contact each of these individuals at the button below, selecting “Executive Committee.”

 The Local Secretary (LocSec) is Mensa’s version of President.
 Don comes to the position after longtime local membership, having become more active in recent months.
 He notes that this wonderful organization is filled with people who all have strong ideas what would make a vibrant organization, and desires to see all of these come to a cohesive implementation.

 J A Tony OReilly

 Tony takes over the reins of Deputy Local Secretary.
 Deputy LocSec performs all the duties in the absence of the LocSec.

-Nicola is from Germany and is an international postdoctoral scientist at Mote Marine, studying thermoregulation of manatees.
-She also has 9 years of IT experience
+Nicola, from Germany, is an international postdoctoral scientist at Mote Marine, and USF professor, in the areas of thermoregulation of manatees, and mammalian physiology.
+She also has 10 years of IT experience

 Region 10 Vice Chairman